-For all sanctioned & major tournaments, all registered players are immediate placed on a pending list.
+For all Summer Series events and Major Tournaments, all registered players are immediate placed on a pending list.
 After the close of entries has passed, Oregon Junior Golf will go through the approval process to process entries into the field.
 At that time, your Credit Card will charged the entry fee.
 If you child does not gain entry into the tournament, a waiting list will be established and your Credit Card will not be charged

-For all Erling Jacobsen Tour events, your Credit Card will be charged immediately upon registering for the event.
+For all Erling Jacobsen Playdays, your Credit Card will be charged immediately upon registering for the event.

 If you have any additional questions, please contact Oregon Junior Golf

 How do I post a photo so that it shows in live scoring?

 To have a photo display in OGA & Oregon Junior Golf Live Scoring, you can simply upload a photo to your TPP player profile (what you log into & use to register for events).
 You'll need to upload a photo that is 200 pixels wide x 150 pixels tall or else the photo will distort to those dimensions.